GroupEat/groupeat-api/app/Auth/docs/main.md

 ### Retrieve token [PUT]

-Retrieve the authentication token of an already registered user.

 According to the RESTful principles, this route's method should be GET since it does not change the server state.
 However, passing the plain password in the URL query string is unsafe so a body is required but it is unusual to send a body along a GET request.

 + Request